Do i need a BAL Assessment

 What is a BAL Assessment

 A BAL Assessment measures the buildings potential exposure to ember attack, radiant heat and direct flame contact in a bushfire and provides the necessary measures for establishing construction requirements to improve the buildings rating against bushfire attack.

-If your looking to build in a Bushfire Prone Area, our BPAD accredited consultants can providing an accurate assessment and advice to reduce your risk, ensuring piece of mind.
+“Our BPAD accredited consultants can providing an accurate assessment and advice to reduce your risk, ensuring piece of mind.”

-BAL-Low: there is insignificant risk to warrant specific construction requirements however, ember attack may still occur.
+There is insignificant risk to warrant specific construction requirements however, ember attack may still occur

-BAL-29: increasing levels of ember attack and burning debris ignited by wind borne embers; increased exposure to radiant heat.
+Increasing levels of ember attack and burning debris ignited by wind borne embers; increased exposure to radiant heat